-McCARTHY: Oh, see, the local team won.
+MCCARTHY: Oh, see, the local team won.

-Mr. CARLOS PEREZ (Wine maker): (Speaking foreign language)
+CARLOS PEREZ: (Speaking foreign language)

-McCARTHY: It's a local fix, he laughs.
+MCCARTHY: It's a local fix, he laughs.
 Sour grapes, perhaps?

 The stage fit for grape stomping is also fit for a queen.
 The reigning harvest beauty is seated on a vast wooden balance and weighed for a reward, her weight in wine.
 Tall but trim, she weighs 50 bottles.

 The minister of agriculture is on hand, along with the local priest, who's asked to pray for a good export market.
 He sticks to a thanksgiving for the mosto, the juice of the first grapes.
 Some 15 vintners from this small corner of the wine-growing region ring the central plaza, offering delicious tastings for a dollar a glass beneath the warm autumn sun.

 This valley lies between the Andes Mountains and the humbled, current cool Pacific.
 The big difference between nighttime and daytime temperatures creates a thermic jump that's ideal for growing grapes.
 The absence in Chile of phylloxera, a vine-destroying aphid, is another natural advantage.
 Chile also managed to preserve a red wine grape, the carmener, that died out in France in the 1800s.

 The celebrations turn rowdy when the fountain beside the stage starts flowing with red wine.
 Already tipsy locals jockey for position to catch the stream from the crimson geyser.
 A group of demonstrators who'd been standing silently by also lets loose as the show draws to a close.